claudiahalip/books_cli/readme.md

 - To search for books write down your query.
 - To see your reading list type 'reading list'.
 - After introducing the query the application will only pull 5 books at a time.
-- A book can be selected by the number associated with the book.
+- A book can be selected by the number associated with the book(a number between 1 and 5).
 - You can see the selection made by typing 'reading list'.
 - You also can make a new search, make a new selection or exit the program.